 If you are already using a different platform, a technical audit might be the one SEO thing worth paying for.
 Mentioning a “stand-alone technical audit with recommendations” to an SEO expert can be valuable if you’re on a proprietary platform or something like Magento or Volusion.

-If you are using Shopify or Bigcommerce, then your technical issues are 90% solved if you have it set up by the book (Shopify’s guide and BigCommerce’s guide).
+If you are using Shopify, then your technical issues are 90% solved if you have it set up by the book (Shopify’s guide).
 You should just be sure to use their SEO-related toolset to implement your on-page content, which happens to be the second component of SEO.